sourcery-ai-experiments/blog.nathanv.me/content/posts/ibm-model-m-cleaning/index.md

 ### Result

 Reassembly is straightforward, just do everything in reverse.
+Put the keycaps back on, put the controller back in, reattach the ribbon cables, put the backplate back in, reattach the grounding strap, flip it over, and put the bolts back in.
+I did find that a few keys were a little finnicky after cleaning.
+Taking off the keycaps on the affected keys and reseating them did the trick.

 I'm extremely pleased with the result.
 While not perfect, it's way better than I originally got it, and looks absolutely magnificent.